-Non Epileptic Attack Disorder (NEAD)
+What is Non Epileptic Attack Disorder (NEAD)?

 Some seizure-like episodes are not epileptic.
 Febrile seizures are common in young children and linked to fever.
 These typically fade with age.
 Non Epileptic Attack Disorder (NEAD) episodes may look like epileptic seizures but they are different and often have a psychological cause.
 They are outside the person’s control and are treated with psychological support.
 It is possible to have both epileptic seizures and Non Epileptic Attack Disorder.
 In order to tell epileptic and NEAD attacks apart a person may need to be admitted for video EEG monitoring in hospital.
 Seizures due to medical conditions with metabolic and cardiac causes are not epilepsy and should improve when the underlying condition is treated.